 The boat trip will treat you with one of the best views of the coloured sands.
 If you’re lucky, you may spot dolphins and even dugongs in the bay from where the boat leaves.

-And if you still have more time in the area and have already visited Fraser Island, you can check the town nearby Tin Can Bay.
+That’s it for now, but if you still have more time in the area, you can check the town nearby Tin Can Bay.

 Have you been to Rainbow Beach?
 What did you do there?
 Please leave a comment below!